 - Enable ‘Automatic Power Down’ (also called ‘Eco solution’, ‘Idle TV standby’ or similar) – this turns your TV off after a few hours of you not pressing a button on the remote.

 Reduce energy wastage from DVD players, hard disc recorders, home theatre systems, set top boxes (digital receivers), games consoles and audio equipment.

-- Review products you no longer use regularly – unplug them or turn them off at the wall.
+- Review products you no longer use regularly - unplug or turn them off at the wall.